 What is Musabaha?

-Musabaha is an ancient Middle Eastern dish made of creamy chickpeas that have been left semi-chunky and mixed with tahini sauce, resembling its more famous cousin, hummus.
+Musabaha is an ancient Middle Eastern dish made from tender chickpeas that are left semi-chunky and mixed with creamy tahini sauce, resembling its more famous cousin, hummus.

-Classic hummus, on the other hand, is a smooth, pureed creamy dip.
-While their ingredients are very similar, the variation comes from geographical location (which can differ between Middle Eastern / Levant countries) and personal preference, with some adding a hint of spice to customize the flavor.
+In contrast, classic hummus is a smooth, pureed dip.
+While their ingredients are quite similar, variations can arise from geographical location (which can differ between Middle Eastern and Levantine countries) and personal preferences, with some people adding a hint of spice to customize the flavor.

 Musabaha in English

-The word "musabaha" or "msabha" translates from Arabic to English as "swimming".
-It is pronounced as "mmsab·ha".
-Pronunciation may vary between regions.
+The word "musabaha" or "msabha" translates from Arabic to English as "swimming."
+It is pronounced as "muh-sah-ba."
+Pronunciation may vary by region.

-Musabaha is the Arabic name of this dish, referring to the chickpeas swimming in a pool of juices.
+Musabaha is the Arabic name for a dish featuring chickpeas that appear to be swimming in a flavorful pool of juices.

-The ingredients in musabaha are similar to those in classic hummus - chickpeas, lemon juice, tahini (sesame paste), garlic, salt, and good quality extra virgin olive oil.
+Lebanese musabaha features many of the same ingredients as classic hummus, including chickpeas, lemon juice, tahini (sesame paste), garlic, salt, and high-quality extra virgin olive oil.

-Freshness is key in this dish, particularly with the lemon juice and garlic (I always avoid store bought lemon juice and crushed or dry garlic), ensuring the best possible flavors.
+Freshness is essential in this dish, especially with lemon juice and garlic.
+I always recommend steering clear of store-bought lemon juice and pre-crushed or dried garlic to achieve the best possible flavors.

 About the Chickpeas

-I'm a big advocate for using dried chickpeas in this recipe because they consistently yield the best results.
-Dried chickpeas have a subtle sweet earthiness that's more pronounced compared to canned chickpeas.
+I strongly advocate for using dried chickpeas in this recipe, as they consistently produce the best results.
+Dried chickpeas boast a subtly sweet and earthy flavor that is more pronounced than that of canned chickpeas.

-The next day, transfer the chickpeas and their soaking water to a pot.
-Bring to a gentle boil over high heat, then reduce the heat to medium and simmer with the lid partially open for about 50 minutes, or until the chickpeas are tender and almost falling apart.
+3. Cook: The next day, transfer the soaked chickpeas, along with their soaking water, to a pot.
+Bring the mixture to a gentle boil over high heat, then reduce the heat to medium.
+Allow the chickpeas to simmer with the lid partially open for about 50 minutes or until they become tender and nearly falling apart.
+Make sure to skim off any froth that forms during cooking.
+If necessary, continue cooking the chickpeas until they reach your desired tenderness, ensuring that the pot maintains enough water throughout the process.

-Once the chickpeas are tender, discard any loose skins before using them in this recipe.
-Since this musabaha recipe requires the use of aquafaba (chickpea cooking liquid), be sure to save some of it for later use.
+4. Finishing Touches: Once the chickpeas are tender, discard any loose skins before incorporating them into your recipe.
+Since this musabaha recipe requires aquafaba (the cooking liquid of the chickpeas), be sure to save some of it for later use.

 Janelle's Tips